February 3, 2026

 There are two categories of bridge financing:

-2. Equity Bridge: This is an equity financing, which works like a fundraising.
-The entrepreneur simply asks private investors or the public bank to finance him.
-One of the main differences, however, is that the equity bridge is based on the valuation of the previous round or on a discounted valuation of the company.
+- Equity Bridge: This is financing in the form of equity capital, which functions as a fundraising exercise.
+The entrepreneur simply asks private investors or the public bank to finance them.
+One of the major differences, however, is that equity bridge financing is based on the valuation of the previous round or on a discounted valuation of the company.

 What is the purpose of bridge financing?